Fake Legal Notice Checker

 Urgent payment to resolve a case

-Unexpected legal attachment
+Unexpected legal attachments

 What IsThisSpam checks before you trust a sender